GeorgeSchiro/GoPcBackup/README.md

     edit the contents of the file or point this parameter to another file.
     If you delete the file, it will be recreated from the content found in -BackupFailedScriptHelp (see above).

+-BackupFailedScriptTimeoutMins=1

+    This determines how many minutes the "backup failed" script will be permitted to run before throwing a timeout error.

 -BackupDriveToken=(This is my GoPC backup drive.)